-If the breach were to elevate the risk of severe storm damage and require mechanical closure, the impact on benthic communities under alternative 3 would be similar to those described for alternative 1.
-Closing the breach would likely change the Great South Bay estuary from marine-influenced, benthic dominated system to a more pelagic-dominated system fueled by relatively high nutrient concentrations.
-It is estimated that climate change will produce measureable effects on the Great South Bay over the next 10 to 20 years.
+It is estimated that climate change will produce measurable effects on the Great South Bay over the next 10 to 20 years.
 Based on the breach at Old Inlet, it is not unreasonable to assume that the wilderness breach could remain open for 50 years or more.
 Therefore, the breach could be open when the effects of climate change begin to manifest.
 Climate change is expected to cause additional nutrient input from wastewater entering the bay and loss of wetlands due to rising water levels, which would result in greater amounts of nitrogen and sediment in the surface water, as well as decreased levels of dissolved oxygen.
 The mechanical closure actions under alternative 3 would exacerbate the effects of climate change on benthic communities due to a decrease in circulation and loss of the daily flushing of the bay and ocean waters.

-The past, present, or reasonably foreseeable future actions that have a detectable effect on benthic communities are the same as those identified for water quality: the Fire Island Inlet to Montauk Point Reformulation Study, USFWS habitat restoration projects, Suffolk County wetlands projects, and hard clam stocking.
+The past, present, or reasonably foreseeable future actions that have a detectable effect on benthic communities are the same as those identified for water quality: the Fire Island Inlet to Montauk Point Reformulation Study, Suffolk County wastewater treatment improvements, USFWS habitat restoration projects, Suffolk County wetlands projects, and hard clam stocking.
 The impacts from these actions as described in the "Water Quality" section would also affect benthic communities, as benthic species are extremely sensitive to changes in temperature, salinity, and water circulation.
 Specific to benthic communities, the breach closures under the Fire Island Inlet to Montauk Point Reformulation Study and its interim projects would limit dispersal of larvae of benthic species, alter sediment composition, and reduce eelgrass beds that are used as refuge.
 In addition to restoring ecosystem functions, the wetland restoration projects would reestablish wetland habitat for aquatic species, benefitting these species and the ecosystem, and the hard clam restocking could bolster the species in Great South Bay.